Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 ```
 Which will provide the folder to look for modules to Slang.

-Slang's syntax is very C#-like so you can create a structure like that:
+Slang's syntax is very C#-like, so you can create a structure like that:
 ```cpp
 public struct Triangle
 {